KateMShirley/JS101workshop/README.md

-# JS101workshop
+# code101workshop
-A 3-hour Javascript course created with reveal.js
+A reveal.js presentation for a 1 day intro to HTML/CSS workshop